adityadhopade/interview_deck/docker_compose_trivia.md

 - The Docker Compose the Service is wrapped around the Container.
 - ![K8_Compose](image-2.png)

-- In realtime sceanrio we will have multiple containers at scale (Replication of the containers for multiple applications; depending on requirement)
+- In real-time Scenario we will have multiple containers at scale (Replication of the containers for multiple applications; depending on requirement)
 - So complexity starts to increase => We need to manage the routing.
 - Docker solves using the 2 solutions in Docker
-  - Docker Compose (Provides structure to Docker; with the help references of Services)
+  - Docker Compose (Provides structure to Docker; with the help of references of Services)
-  - Docker Swarm (Competetor to K8)
+  - Docker Swarm (Competitor to K8)

 ### Docker Compose:

-- Docker Compose will still use the Docker commands; but the Docker Compose Services will be the way to talk to Docker Daemon.
+- Docker Compose will still use the Docker commands, but the Docker Compose Services will be the way to talk to Docker Daemon.
 - When you call somebody on the basis of names in the container; we call it as the service.
-As name remains the same and Private IP changes after container gets down and restarts.
+As name remains the same and the Private IP changes after the container gets down and restarts.

 ### Linmitation of Docker

-- Run a container for python flask app(9000) and nginx(80) and try to connect for both of them as they lay in the same network(bridge)
+- Run a container for the python flask app(9000) and nginx(80) and try to connect for both of them as they lay in the same network(bridge)
 - Do it using curl ==>

 ```